-If you only take away one thing from this beer market study it should be this—The art of brand as it reflects whom the customer aspires to be is practiced by few: Corona, Stella, Guinness and a handful of craft beers.
-Budweiser, as a parent brand, has often been the standard bearer of this art by playing its market leadership (read: heritage) beautifully.
+The takeaway from this beer market study it is this— Brand as it is used now does’t move market share.
+The art of brand as it reflects whom the customer aspires to be is practiced by few.
+Only Corona, Stella, Guinness and a handful of craft beers use brand in this way..
+Budweiser, as a parent brand, is the standard bearer of this art by playing its market leadership (read: heritage) beautifully.

 But it’s a new world in which beer faces more competitors and increased challenges from spirits and wine.
 The good news is that, because so few are practicing the art of branding correctly, there is opportunity.
-In fact, the one in the most trouble, Miller Lite, has the greatest opportunity because it is basically carrying empty luggage.
+In fact, the one in the most trouble, Miller Lite, has the greatest opportunity.
+It is basically carrying empty luggage.
 It can still fill it up, but time is wasting.
 To us its own ad language, it’s time for Miller to “man up.”